Master of Education in Inclusive Education

 - 9h electives selected from graduate courses offered by the School of Education or approved graduate courses offered by other departments or schools

-- EDUC 5113 – Qualitative Research in Education or EDUC 5523 – Educational Statistics
+- EDUC 5113 – Qualitative Research in Education or EDUC 5523 – Quantitative Methods in Educational Research

 - EDUC 5966 – Graduate Thesis

-Please be aware that it is your responsibility to monitor your own program and to ensure that you have met degree requirements.
+Note: Please also be aware that it is your responsibility to monitor your own program and to ensure that you have met degree requirements.